valtzu/rpi-efi-firmware/README.md

+**Note:** Everything in this repo has been upstreamed to EDK2, hence this is no longer relevant

 ### RPi4 EFI firmware

 I noticed I'm including EDK2 build in many of my projects, and it takes a lot of time in the pipelines to build it, so I decided to create a separate repository for it.